okayatalay/easyOrm/README.md

 if we select some fileds, <code>columns</code> should be used like <strong> select="name,lastname,number" </strong><br>
 <br>
 <code>query</code> tag can have <strong> table,column,where,orderBy,groupBys,havings</strong> tags.
-<br><code>query</code> tags can have dataSync attribute. it it is set to true,a data sync event is distributed to all listeners after this query is executed
+<br><code>query</code> tags can have dataSync attribute. it is set to true,a data sync event is distributed to all listeners after this query is executed
 <h3> Table Tag Attributes</h3>
 	<li><strong>name</strong> it is mandatory attribute. it must point the valid table name.
 More than 1 <code>table</code> tags can be used.All tables will be join </li>
-<h3> Columns Tag Attributes</h3>
+<h3>Columns Tag Attributes</h3>

 	<li><strong>name</strong> it is mandatory attribute. it must point the table field</li>
 	<li><strong>sum</strong> it can be true/false.
 Aim is to calculate sum of filed's values.
 Default value is false.
 Valid for Select Queries</li>
 	<li><strong>avg</strong> it can be true/false.
 Aim is to calculate avg of filed's values.
 Default value is false.
 Valid for Select Queries</li>